Context

-We are building a platform for various enterprise software solutions.
-When I started, these applications were lacking basic content design and UX writing principles.
-For example, they lacked a defined product terms, external/internal content style guide, and complete glossaries.
-As a result, there were many inconsistencies, inappropriate usage of terminology, and broken text patterns.
+The product lacked defined product terms, external/internal content style guide, and complete glossaries.
+As a result, there were many inconsistencies, inappropriate usage of terminology, and broken text patterns that caused friction for users and added more cognitive load to an already complex solution.

-First get immersed in the industry, to start to understand users and common terminology.
+First get immersed in the industry to understand users and common terminology.
 Review the applications to understand their current state.
-Then start to:
+Then:

 - Make revisions to product terminology